IKamst/controversialness_human_values_correlation_analysis/README.md

 The `\data` folder contains the .csv files containing the Reddit comments posted in various years (needs to be added by the user).
 The data is loaded as a tensor for PyTorch in `read_data.py`.

-The `\models` folder contains the .pt PyTorch models that are generated after finetuning DeBERTa during training.
-The model saved is the best ones (i.e. the model configuration where F1 score for the validation set was maximal for the training set).
+The `\models` folder contains a .pt PyTorch model that is used to detect the human values (needs to be added by the user).

 The `\results` folder contains a list `complete_results` which has information for each comment (e.g. the author, time, text), the comment's controversialness score (taken from Reddit) and the comment's human values (determined by the model).
 The `controversy_pred_results.pt` contains only a comment's controversialness score and the comment's human values.
+These are the results that the read_data.py produces.